Web Map Services

 For example, if you would like to use the Web Map Service for public presence records in ArcMap, go to https://imapinvasives.natureserve.org/arcgis/rest/services/public_presence/MapServer and click on the ArcMap link to download a .lyr file.
 Open an ArcMap project and click the Add Data button.
 Navigate to your .lyr file to add it to your project.
 You can now view and identify these records in ArcMap.

 As of April 2019, it seems best to add the individual layers within a service, as this will provide access to that layer's attribute table.
 For example, use the service https://imapinvasives.natureserve.org/arcgis/rest/services/public_presence/MapServer/0 for public presence point records.
-In ESRI products you can add these layers by using the Add + button and choosing Add Layer from Web.
+In ESRI products you can add these layers by using the Add + button and choosing Add Layer from Web or Add ArcGIS Server.
 If you have chosen a layer that is only accessible to iMapInvasives users, you will be prompted for your iMapInvasives username and password.
 Once this is correctly entered, the layer will be added.

 Use iMapInvasives Web Map Services to view and identify iMapInvasies records within other mapping platforms such as ArcMap and Google Earth.